Eagle: 10 Surprising Facts about the Raptor

 Turkey Vulture

-Known scientifically as Cathartes aura, it is one of the most widespread New World vultures.
-It is distinguished for its small size, and its wingspan reaches approximately 2 m. the colour of its feathers is brownish-black, referring to the colour of the turkey.
-Also, the sense of smell of the turkey vulture is very developed, so it is the first to find carrion.
+Known scientifically as Cathartes aura, the turkey vulture is one of the most widespread New World vultures.
+It is distinguished for its small size, and its wingspan reaches approximately 2 m.
+The colour of its feathers is brownish-black, referring to the colour of the turkey.
+Also, the turkey vulture’s sense of smell is very developed, so it is the first to find carrion.

 Scientifically known as Sarcoramphus papa, it lives in tropical forests extending from southern Mexico to Argentina.
 It is multicoloured; the head and neck appear red, yellow, bluish, and grey, while its eyes are white with red rings, its upper feathers are orange, and the lower part is white.
 The wingspan of the King eagle reaches 2 m, and the body length is about 80 cm.